iamwillsoto/iamwillsoto/README.md

-# Will Soto — Cloud Infrastructure Engineer
+# Will Soto — AWS Cloud Engineer

-Cloud Infrastructure Engineer designing and operating enterprise AWS environments with a focus on network segmentation, Terraform-governed change, and production-grade security controls.
+AWS Cloud Engineer designing and operating enterprise AWS environments with a focus on network segmentation, Terraform-governed change, and production-grade security controls.
 I build audit-ready, drift-controlled platforms engineered for reliability at scale.

 ---